mattwalo32/blackjack/DEVELOPMENT.md

 # Week Two
 ### Connecting C Client to Web Socket
-During the end of last week, I tried about five different libraries for connecting to the web socket from the c++ client, and none of them could be integrated well with the project.
-This week, I tried using boost beast TODO LINK.
-This is able to be installed for vs studio easily with microsoft's vcpkg.
+During the end of last week, I tried about four different libraries for connecting to the web socket from the c++ client, and none of them could be integrated well with the project.
+After spending about 15 hours trying to get these libraries to work, I decided that I would just send messages through the Windows OS between the client and server since they're running on the same machine.
+I also ran into problems with this and I decided to try using a websocket library for the C Client one more time.
+I tried using the
+[ofxLibwebsockets](https://github.com/robotconscience/ofxLibwebsockets) library since it's an addon for openframework.
+I found that if I generated a new project with this addon (as opposed to using the update button in the project generator), I could get this library to compile.
+So, I ended up generating a new project with this addon, and I moved all of the project files into this new folder.
+This ended up working well, so I could now connect the C Client to the websocket server.